dpyro/node-irc/docs/API.rst

     a single IRC server.

     The first two arguments are the server to connect to, and the nickname to attempt to use.
+To access a local domain socket, use the `socket://` protocol prefix for the server.
 The third optional argument is an options object with default values::

         {
             userName: 'nodebot',
             realName: 'nodeJS IRC client',
-            socket: false,
             port: 6667,
             localAddress: null,
             debug: false,